 Director, Kent District Library

 A critical resource for our policy advocacy is library advocates with specific knowledge in our priority areas.
 We need both the front-line experience and perspective and the additional capacity to reach and influence more decisionmakers more often.
-Such advocates may serve on a think tank panel to discuss how libraries advance small business and entrepreneurship opportunities, testify at a Congressional hearing on copyright policy, or accompany Washington Office staffer on a visit to the Federal Communications Commission to discuss the E-rate program.
+Such advocates may serve on a think tank panel to discuss how libraries advance small business and entrepreneurship opportunities, testify at a Congressional hearing on copyright policy, or accompany Washington Office staff on a visit to the Federal Communications Commission to discuss the E-rate program, for instance.

 STATEMENT OF PURPOSE AND GOALS